 Like most traumatic injuries, there are certain complications that could develop in a Colles’ Fracture that people need to be aware of.

 Fracture of the Ulnar Styloid: It’s always possible for a patient to fracture more than one bone with any traumatic injury.
 In any fracture of the distal radius, it is possible for a patient to fracture the ulnar styloid as well.
 This is the distal end of the ulna, the other bone that makes up the forearm, and it can be fractured due to the same injury mechanism that fractures the radius.
 An associated fracture of the ulnar styloid is common with a Colles’ Fracture.

 Fracture through the Epiphyseal Plate: This is an associated injury that is seen in young kids who fall on an outstretched hand.
 The epiphyseal plate is also called the growth plate and is assessed on every imaging study ordered with any concern for a fracture.
 If the epiphyseal plate is damaged, it can have important implications for the growth of a child.
 If a Colles’ Fracture is severe, it can damage the epiphyseal plate of children.

-Risk of Infection: If a patient requires surgery, there is always a risk that the patient could acquire an infection during the procedure.
+Risk of Infection: If a patient requires surgery, there are always different risk factors that should be considered during a procedure.
+It is possible that the patient could acquire an infection during the procedure.
 While infections are uncommon, it can keep people in the hospital for an extended period of time as they receive antibiotics to clean out the fracture site.Contact an Experienced Bone Fracture Attorney

 I’m Ed Smith, a Sacramento Bone Fracture Attorney.
-A fracture of the distal radius is common and patients suffering a traumatic injury should feel free to reach out to me at (916) 921-6400 for friendly, free advice.
-I also have a toll-free line available at (800) 404-5400.
+A fracture of the distal radius is common and patients suffering a traumatic injury should feel free to reach out to me at (916) 921-6400 or (800) 404-5400 for friendly, free advice.

 I keep close track of my prior verdicts and settlements.